psteinb/hpc-in-a-day/_episodes/01-01-taking-the-space-shuttle.md

 > ## All mixed up
 >
-> Lola needs to obtain a file called `results.data` from a remote machine that is hidden called `safe-store-1` behind the login node `{{ site.workshop_login_host }}`.
+> Lola needs to obtain a file called `results.data` from a remote machine that is called `safe-store-1`.
+This machine is hidden behind the login node `{{ site.workshop_login_host }}`.
 However she mixed up the commands somehow that are needed to get the file onto her laptop.
-Help her!
+Help her and rearrange the following commands into the right order!
 >
 > ~~~~~
 > $ ssh lola@`{{ site.workshop_login_host }}`